About Hong Kong Volunteer Award

 The Hong Kong Volunteer Award

-Hong Kong Volunteer Award (“HKV-Award”), a volunteer recognition scheme co-organised by the Home and Youth Affairs Bureau and the Agency for Volunteer Service, supported through “JC VOLUNTEER TOGETHER” Project which is funded by The Hong Kong Jockey Club Charities Trust, is dedicated to recognising the contributions and achievements of volunteers, youth, uniformed groups, corporations, organisations, estates and schools.
-As a widely-recognised, impactful and credible scheme, the Award echoes the direction of government policy in motivating more people particularly the youth, people aged 50 or above, and those who are first-time or returning to volunteering, to care for the underprivileged, and in uniting the power from the community to build a caring and inclusive society.
+The Hong Kong Volunteer Award (“HKV-Award”) is a territory wide volunteer recognition scheme co-organised by the Home and Youth Affairs Bureau and the Agency for Volunteer Service, with support from the “JC VOLUNTEER TOGETHER” Project funded by The Hong Kong Jockey Club Charities Trust.
+The HKV-Award is dedicated to recognising the contributions and achievements of volunteers across the community, including youth, families, corporations, organisations, uniformed groups, estates and schools.
+As a widely-recognised, impactful and credible scheme, the HKV-Award aligns with the Government’s policy direction to encourage broader participation in volunteer service, particularly among youth, individuals aged 50 or above, and first-time or returning volunteers.
+By promoting care for the underprivileged and uniting the collective community efforts through volunteering, the HKV-Award plays a vital role in fostering a caring and inclusive society.

 Objectives